Skip to main content

 A Modern Connection to Ruby’s Journey

-Similarly, many students today face barriers, whether they’re related to infrastructure, safety, or accessibility.
-When it comes to investments in creating safe neighborhoods, many communities are recognizing the importance of three major initiatives:
+When it comes to investments in creating safe neighborhoods, many neighborhoods are recognizing the importance of three major initiatives:

 • Improving Infrastructure: Adding sidewalks, crosswalks, and bike lanes to make routes safer.